Search This Blog

 1903 - Fred.
 Clark

 1907 Frederick Clark.
-A man hawks woolen cardigans (a newish invention usually worn by men) in the taproom that year.
+A man hawks wool cardigans (a newish invention usually worn by men) in the taproom that year.

 1909 - Fred Clark.
 Says his wife [Sarah] supervises the premises all day although his name on licence - a common state of affairs.
 It has at this point 4 bedrooms let to 7 lodgers which includes a family who are called long term residents.
 Otherwise they say they let rooms to single men who get one to themselves.
 The rest of the premises consist of a bar, tap room, and two parlours plus the landlords bedroom.
-Their trade of 104 barrels a year is described very good for a beer house e.g they are not fully licensed and can't sell spirits.
-The brewery owners say they are willing to incorporate a neighbouring cottage into the premises to provide more accommodation.
+Their trade of 104 barrels a year is described as very good for a beer house e.g they are not fully licensed and can't sell spirits.
 Referred to Compensation authority for potential forced closure, but survives the threat.

-1912- Sarah Clark landlady buys stolen tokens for deliveries of Coal and coke from the nearby gasworks.
-She pays 3 pints of beer a packet of "fags" and a shilling sixpence for them and sends one of her lodgers to redeem the voucher at the gasworks.
+1912- Sarah Clark landlady buys stolen tokens for deliveries of coal and coke from the nearby gasworks.
+She pays 3 pints of beer, a packet of "fags" and a shilling sixpence for them and sends one of her lodgers to redeem the voucher at the gasworks.
 She was not charged with any wrongdoing herself.
 Perhaps because she bought the vouchers from a gasworks employee who was drinking in her pub.
 She had mentioned in conversation that she'd need some coke from his workplace soon and he told her she could buy the voucher from him.
 The amount paid for the items may have been low enough to warrant suspicion in a more thoughtful buyer but payment wholly or partly in goods rather than cash to businesses was not uncommon for poorer customers.
-It seems vouchers were bought ahead for a certain weight of coal or coke plus delivery if required (where usually??) and these vouchers were presented at the gasworks when the coal or coke was wanted.
+It seems vouchers were bought ahead for a certain weight of coal or coke plus delivery if required and these vouchers were presented at the gasworks when the coal or coke was wanted.
 The vouchers should have been put away in a box as used and redeemed but had been taken away by an employee.
-We are not quite sure why customers could not just pay for the coal at the gasworks when they wanted it.
+We are not quite sure why customers could not just pay for the coal at the gasworks when they wanted it or on reciept of invoice.
+They may have been vouchers intended for one of the charities that distributed them to the poor.

 1918- T J Willis